stanej14/HackerNewsReader/README.md

 # Reader for the best stories of Hacker News.

-This is example application that is built on MVP using Nucleus library and Dagger.
+This is an example application that is built on MVP using Nucleus library and Dagger.
 Application uses RxAndroid, Retrofit, Butterknife, Timber and ParcelablePlease.